briandowns/sky-island/README.md

 ##

-Sky Island is a FaaS platform built utilizing FreeBSD jails, on ZFS, for running raw Go functions, with interaction through a REST API.
+Sky Island is a FaaS platform built utilizing FreeBSD jails, on ZFS, for running raw Go functions, with interaction through a REST API and inspired by [tidwall](http://github.com/tidwall).

 ## How It Works